phamdo/mood-learning/README.md

 # mood-learning
 ###Explanation of distance function for nearest neighbor algorithm:

 In order to calculate distance between two mood entries, we need a list of all possible activities.
 From here we can create a binary vector based on which activities were completed on a certain day and which activities were not.
+Then calculate hamming distance.

 All Activities | Run | Swim | Walk | Sleep
 --------- | ----- |----- | ----- | ------